 Irreversible pulpitis usually results in your tooth being pulled.
-Fortunately, your family dentist in Brooklyn also offers cosmetic services, so your tooth replacement can be completed in a comfortable, customer service-focused environment.
-At the same time, your best in class Brooklyn dentist treats reversible pulpitis with the most effective pulpitis treatment possible.
+Fortunately, your family dentist Dr. Khabensky, DDS also offers cosmetic services, so your tooth replacement can be completed in a comfortable, customer service-focused environment.
+At the same time, your best-in-class dentist treats reversible pulpitis with the most effective pulpitis treatment possible.

 The innermost section of your tooth is called the dental pulp, and it contains the nerve and blood vessels.
 When bacteria invade, they cause inflammation, pressure and pain.
 If the pulp becomes infected, the condition is called pulpitis.
 Untreated, it can spread to the surrounding tissue.
 In advanced cases, the pain and infection can travel to other parts of your mouth, face or neck.

 Reversible pulpitis describes limited inflammation with the hope and chance that pulpitis treatment will lead to pulp restoration.
 If the circulation has been completely cut off, the pulp dies and infection sets in, leading to irreversible pulpitis.
 The classification your pulpitis falls under determines the course of pulpitis treatment your Brooklyn dentist recommends.

 The conditions that can lead to a pulpitis diagnosis include:

 - Cavities or tooth decay from bacterial infections that progress deep into your tooth

 - A tooth that’s received multiple procedures or restorations

 - Trauma to your tooth or mouth that disrupts or compromises the blood and lymphatic supply to the pulp

 - Dehydration of your cavity by alcohol or chloroform